Last updated September 20th, 2021.

 For example, MSCI includes places like South Korea, Qatar, United Arab Emirates, and Taiwan as “emerging markets”.
 These are all among the most developed economies on the planet though.

-Top five holdings of the iShares MSCI Emerging Markets fund by country.
-Yet two of them are developed nations.
+Here are the five holdings of the iShares MSCI Emerging Markets fund by country.
+Yet two of them are developed economies.
+Just three nations (China, Korea, and Taiwan) make up 70% of total holdings!

-In my opinion, that’s a great reason why you shouldn’t buy emerging/frontier market ETFs.
-Because They don’t even invest in the types of economies they’re named after.
+In my opinion, that’s a great reason why you shouldn’t rely on emerging or frontier market ETFs.

 Keep reading to find out why these rapidly growing nations can help your portfolio… and whether they’re right for you at all.